Lax monoidal adjunctions, two-variable fibrations and the calculus of mates: Introduction

 Special cases of this duality were already known.
 For example, bifibrations are precisely those curved orthofibration whose fibres are $\infty$-groupoids, and under the equivalences above they correspond precisely to the left and right fibrations, respectively.
 An equivalence of this kind was first established by Stevenson in \cite{Stevenson} by different means.

 To see the relation of these results on two-variable fibrations to Theorem~\ref{thm:fibadj}, let us explain how the equivalence we build acts on a morphism $f \colon D \to E$ of cartesian fibrations over $B$ which is given fibrewise by left adjoints: \begin{enumerate}[(1)] \item First, $f$ can be covariantly unstraightened to a \lortho{} over $B \times [1]$. \item Using Theorem~\ref{thm:grayorthdual}, this corresponds to a Gray fibration over $B^{\op} \times [1]$.
-Furthermore, because $f$ is given fibrewise by left adjoints, this Gray fibration is also a \lortho{} over $[1] \times B^{\op}$. \item Therefore, this new curved orthofibration can be covariantly straightened to a functor $[1]^{\op} \to \Cocartlax(B^{\op})$, corresponding to a morphism $E^{\vee} \to D^{\vee}$ over $B^{\op}$ between the cocartesian fibrations dual to the cartesian fibrations we started with. \end{enumerate} Here the second half of the second step is the parametrised analogue of the statement that adjunctions among $\infty$-categories can be encoded by functors to $[1]$ that are both cocartesian and cartesian fibrations, with the left and right adjoint obtained by cocartesian and cartesian straightening, respectively. \\
+Furthermore, because $f$ is given fibrewise by left adjoints, this Gray fibration is also a \lortho{} over $[1] \times B^{\op}$. \item Therefore, this new curved orthofibration can be covariantly straightened to a functor $[1]^{\op} \to \Cocartlax(B^{\op})$, corresponding to a morphism $E^{\vee} \to D^{\vee}$ over $B^{\op}$ between the cocartesian fibrations dual to the cartesian fibrations we started with. \end{enumerate} Here the second half of the second step is the parametrised analogue of the statement that adjunctions among $\infty$-categories can be encoded by functors to $[1]$ that are both cocartesian and cartesian fibrations, with the left and right adjoint obtained by cocartesian and cartesian straightening, respectively.
+At the level of spaces of objects, a very similar argument appears in work of Ayala, Mazel-Gee and Rozenblyum, where the base $B$ is allowed to be an $(\infty, 2)$-category \cite[Lemma B.5.7]{AyalaM}.
+Their work also contains \Cref{cord} at the level of objects, as \cite[Remark 4.1.7]{AyalaM}. \\

-Our second main result relates (op)lax natural transformations between functors $A \to \Cat$ to morphisms between the corresponding (co)cartesian fibrations.
-To see why these should be related, consider a morphism in $\Cocartlax(B)$, i.e.\ a commutative triangle